 Under the direction of Maxwell Golden and Olivier award winning actor/writer/director Clarke Peters (Five Guys Named Moe, The Wire) Stormy brings Lena back to life alongside a five-piece band under the musical direction of Alex Webb, providing thrilling musical evocations of the eras that Horne lived through in her 60 years in show business.

-The musical line-up for the 2017 shows was Cheryl Alleyne (drums), Erica Clarke (reeds), Miles Danso (bass), Sheila Maurice-Grey or Sue Richardson (trumpet) with Alex Webb (piano, MD, arranger).
+The musical line-up for the shows was Cheryl Alleyne (drums), Erica Clarke (reeds), Miles Danso (bass), Sheila Maurice-Grey, Sue Richardson or Andy Davies (trumpet) with Alex Webb (piano, MD, arranger).

 Horne (1917-2010) came to fame in the 1940s, a time when African-Americans could not vote in the South or gain admittance to most hotels.
 She conquered the jazz clubs, the cabaret scene, Hollywood and became a key figure in the Civil Rights movement – then made a triumphant return in The Wiz and then in her own one-woman Broadway show in the 1980s.
 In 2017, her centenary year, Stormy brings the Lena Horne story to a new generation, reminding us that many of the struggles she faced are still with us – but inspiring us with an extraordinary example of fortitude, idealism and poise.